 I usually deal with quartering – ’10 or 2 o’clock’ – headwinds by just pulling harder on one arm, leaning into the wind or repositioning the paddle in my hands longer on the leeward side.
 I rather lost faith in rudders on the Incept in Australia when it was maddeningly ineffective in controlling the boat in strong backwinds, although I fitted one on the Seawave in the end.
 But without all the foot control faffery this could be a simple, non-permanent mod to any Gumboat which runs the robust, slip-in black skeg.
 And unlike my Incept rudder, it won’t come out of the water and be ineffective on steep backwaves.

 He also showed me a way of simply rigging up his roof rack tie-downs into thin knee braces (left).
 Like me, Jim agrees they’re a great benefit to paddling efficiency in an otherwise unbraced IK.
 I have some Packrafting Store ones on the Seawave – a lot lighter than my old SoT braces.

-And he also said he’s successfully tried an idea I though of in my Sunny days, but never tried: hull rigidity rods to make the long but low pressure boat flex less.
-Either two on the sides which requires gluing fixtures to work best, or as he’s found, simply putting a thick broom stick or whatever under the seat in the middle of the boat.
+And he also said he’s successfully tried an idea I thought of in my Sunny days, but never tried: hull rigidity rods to make the long but low-pressure boat flex less.
+Either two on the sides which requires gluing fixtures to work best, or as he’s found, simply putting a thick broomstick or whatever under the seat in the middle of the boat